 Opposing a Network of Toll Lanes

 We are also helping to maximize the performance of the region’s existing transit service.
 This includes working with state agencies and elected officials to better integrate the region’s disparate transit systems.
 Various transit service providers operate independently from one another, leading to duplicative service and other inefficiencies.
-We are exploring solutions to this problem, including legislation and increased coordination by the metropolitan planning organization.
-And, we are supporting efforts to maximize the development potential around existing transit stations.
+We are also supporting efforts to maximize the potential of the existing transit system by the frequency of service, improving access to transit stations, and encouraging development around existing transit stations.